 TSA4.9: VO Administration and operations PORtal (VAPOR)

-VAPOR intends to help small and medium-sized grid communities perform daily administrative and operational tasks, by developing a generic tool to assist community managers and support teams in performing their daily activities.
+VAPOR intends to help small and medium-sized grid communities to perform administrative and operational tasks, by developing a generic tool to assist community managers and support teams in performing their daily activities.
 Such communities may typically have no or few dedicated IT support, have scattered scientific activities or fragmented user groups, and may possibly make an opportunistic usage of the resources.

 The portal is expected to